Non-Product-Form Networks

 - Return type:

-Divides a single traffic stream into multiple streams based on class switching probabilities.
+Decomposes a single MMAP into multiple MMAPs based on routing probabilities and class switching matrix.

 - Parameters: